About

 Professional Experience

-When I'm not causing validation bugs in other systems (having an apostrophe in your last name does that), I read biographies, devour business and investing content, practice mixed martial arts (not the kind you do at the gym), and fall asleep on the couch whilst watching Korean dramas or yet another zombie apocalypse.
-The rest of my time is devoted to the chaos of family life and absorbing whatever else I can get my hands on.
+When I'm not causing validation bugs (having an apostrophe in your surname does that), I read biographies, practice mixed martial arts, and fall asleep watching Korean dramas or zombie apocalypses.

 The Real Problem

-I believe the best technical decisions come from understanding people, not just systems.
-Most disasters I've witnessed weren't caused by bad code—they were caused by good people building the wrong thing because nobody asked the right questions.
-The best technology is the kind you don't have to think about.
+Technical decisions must come from understanding people, not just systems.
+Most disasters aren't caused by bad code—they're caused by good people building the wrong thing because nobody asked the right questions.

 For the Director's Cut